W2 Professor and Lise Meitner Group Leader of the Pan African

 Mr Adrian Timpson, group modeller and data scientist

-Dr Emily Hallett, group zooarchaeologist/palaeontologist and ecological niche modeller
+Dr Emily Hallett group zooarchaeologist/palaeontologist and ecological niche modeller

 Former PhD students include: